 A seamless communication system – not only with teachers, but also with parents and students

 Sophisticated tools for monitoring and analysing student learning data and providing feedback

-The goal is to find an LMS that offers visibility in the teaching and learning process, allowing all stakeholders, from administrators to teachers and students, to view lessons, units of work, student results, learning goals, feedback, and wellbeing information, and then set appropriate targets.
+The goal is to find a Learning Management System for schools that offers visibility in the teaching and learning process, allowing all stakeholders, from administrators to teachers and students, to view lessons, units of work, student results, learning goals, feedback, and wellbeing information, and then set appropriate targets.

 The LMS should have a seamless communication system for parent, teachers & students and advanced analytical tools to help schools identify trends and potential issues, leading to proactive measures for better learning outcomes.